-S Myelofibrosis Symptoms & Complications
+Myelofibrosis Symptoms & Complications

-Myelofibrosis typically develops very slowly.
-Symptoms do not commonly develop early in the disease.
-However, as the abnormal cells increase, increasingly disrupt the functioning of the normal blood cells.
+Myelofibrosis typically develops very slowly and, therefore, symptoms do not commonly develop early in the disease process.
+However, as the abnormal cells increase, they cause more and more disruption in the functioning of the normal blood cells.